Nextiva / Blog / VoIP

 • Choose must-have features and capabilities: Create a list of essential features that make it easy to meet those business needs.
 Consider self-service options, conversational AI, or call center reporting and analytics.

-• Consider scalability and flexibility: Choose a provider that can grow with your business.
+• Consider scalability, flexibility, and ease of use: Choose a provider that can grow with your business.
 Look for systems that allow you to easily add new features or handle increased call volume.
+Pay attention, too, to whether the system is easy enough for non-IT people to make changes quickly and confidently.

-Reduce Hold Times and Scale Operations Easier With Nextiva
+Reduce Hold Times and Scale Operations More Easily With Nextiva

 Conversational AI is the next generation of IVR.